COPYWRITING IN ACTION COURSE INSIGHT #55

 Copywriting & Einstein Quotes

-We’ve probably read more Hemingway quotes than his novels.
-We probably know more about Einstein through his hit parade of pithy statements than his theories about relativity and quantum physics.
+We probably know more about Einstein through his hit parade of pithy statements than his theories on relativity and quantum physics.
 Some of us may have used Elizabeth Kübler-Ross’ words to express the reality of death and dying.
-Others of us may have sought to inspire our readers by dipping into the many words of wisdom from Maya Angelou.
-I plead guilty to all of the above.
-There is nothing more beautifully said than a quotable quote.
+Others of us may have sought to inspire our readers by dipping into words of wisdom of Maya Angelou.
+I am also guilty of all the above.

 After all, isn’t that what good writing is about?
 To make visible the invisible; to express what the reader cannot express; to simplify the complicated; to give a fresh take on things.

-Perhaps the most challenging (but definitely most rewarding) of all writing is to compose an original thought in the form of a quote.
-You only have to write one to experience that lasting moment of poetic championship.
-Believe me, it will stay with you for a lifetime.
 If you are serious about good writing, I recommend you try your hand at one original quote.
 It helps if you acquaint yourself with literary devices; they hold many formulas to quotes that stick.

-1. Be true to your self
+Be true to your self and your reader

-3. Feel it as part of you
+Feel it as part of you and the human condition

-4. Make it mean something
+Make it mean something that’s relatable to the reader

-5. Use patterns of expression (see Literary Devices: The Herbs ‘n’ Spices of Compelling Copywriting.)
+Use patterns of expression (see Literary Devices: The Herbs ‘n’ Spices of Compelling Copywriting.)

-And here are 8 quality quotes from original thinking:
+8 quotable quotes born from original thinking:

-The earth’s resources are finite; the human spirit of ingenuity is not.
+“The earth’s resources are finite; the human spirit of ingenuity is not.”

 Jo-Anne Lewis

-Progress is not always about looking forward, but also looking up, down and around.
+“Progress is not always about looking forward, but also looking up, down and around.”

 Tahnee Moore

-The most renewable of all energy sources is the human spirit in times of adversity.
+“The most renewable of all energy sources is the human spirit in times of adversity.”

 Aaron Hollingworth

-Nature has grown the solutions all along.
+“Nature has grown the solutions all along.”

 Eliza Nolan

-We have always tried to dictate our natural environment, now we should take heed while she still has life in her.
+“We have always tried to dictate our natural environment, now we should take heed while she still has life in her.”

 James Holliday

-At last!
-Mother Nature’s tolerance for our selfish, destructive and consumptive human nature has reached its limit.
+“At last!
+Mother Nature’s tolerance for our selfish, destructive and consumptive human nature has reached its limit.”

 Jeremy Gaedtke

-Whilst harnessing resources to fuel progress is one vital aspect of human ingenuity, giving back to the environment by way of protection and care is the obligatory other.
+“Whilst harnessing resources to fuel progress is one vital aspect of human ingenuity, giving back to the environment by way of protection and care is the obligatory other.”

 Suchismita Saha Chowdhury

-We have nothing but our limitless ingenuity to reverse the effects of our unlimited indulgences.
+“We have nothing but our limitless ingenuity to reverse the effects of our unlimited indulgences.”

 Marguerite Bravay

-To quote from your’s truly:
+To quote from yours truly:

-Writing an original quote begins with a meaningful idea and ends with a meticulous edit.
+“Writing an original quote begins with a meaningful idea and ends with a meticulous edit.”

 Originally posted 2015-03-12 04:38:58.